-We're having fun featuring a new letter each week in our house, and since this is Veggie Buds Club plenty of our activities feature healthy veggies!
-Below find 9 activities that teach your preschool-aged kids about the letter "B" (and that veggies are fun and tasty!).
+We hope your enjoy these 9 fun and interactive activities and recipes that teach your preschool-aged kids about the letter "B" (and that veggies are fun and tasty!).

 1. Read Books!